Measuring Body’s pH

 If you care enough about your body to test your pH, then please, do it the right way.
 Litmus paper (you know, the kind that comes in a roll) won’t give you a truly accurate pH reading because it bleeds when it gets wet, which makes it quite a challenge to determine the colour.
 Better alternatives exist, but they’re not separated into small 0.25 unit increments, which leave you guessing as to what your actual pH reading is.

-AlkaWay Diagnostic pH Test Strips are unlike most pH papers or test strips available
+AlkaWay Diagnostic pH Test Strips are unlike most pH papers or other pH test strips available

 1. They are made and calibrated specifically to test urine or saliva.